 The assets that make up your digital footprint like the server on which your website runs, or your email infrastructure, might not be hosted on your premises but somewhere in the cloud.
 Often this means that the management of that system is out of your zone of control.

-So if you find a vulnerability on this system an internal process triggers the communication and remediation process with the cloud supplier.
-Same goes for the web application running on top of that system.
+So if you find a vulnerability in this system an internal process triggers the communication and remediation process with the cloud supplier.
+The same goes for the web application running on top of that system.
 Chances are it's not developed internally but by an external party, and probably by a different supplier than the cloud company.
 You'll need to start another communication process with that third party as well.

 So having a full view of the exposure of our digital footprint means taking into account not only the exposure of our own systems and applications, but also of those of our suppliers, located outside of our direct zone of control.

 The next question is how far does this exposure go?
 Is our web application located in a single or multi-tenant environment?
 If the acquisition of the system and contract negotiation went through the normal approved processes chances are you already have this information.

 However, it's also possible that another department ordered another web application which is hosted outside of normal processes.
 Also, was the supplier chosen from a list of pre-approved suppliers?
 Or did they (randomly) pick their own supplier?
 If this is the case, how can we make sure that this supplier practices sound security principles?
 We are interested if they perform secure coding, regular security tests on their code and systems, manage our company's data securely, or if they have a business continuity plan in case there's an impact on the availability of our assets.

 The good news is that measuring the exposure and the risks of assets in our zone of control is simple.
 We can run active vulnerability scans, execute penetration tests, check the configuration and remediate.
 However, it is a different story with external suppliers.
 The due diligence involved should provide you with enough assurance that your company is in good hands.